Gem-induced trisections of compact PL $4$-manifolds: Trisections induced by colored graphs

-In the general case of 5-colored graphs representing compact 4-manifolds but not arising from the construction described in Section \ref{sec.framed_links}, the existence of gem-induced trisections is not always ensured.
-However, it is possible to establish an easy combinatorial condition on the presentation of the fundamental group of $|K(\Gamma)|$ with respect to the color $\e_4=4$ (obtained from Proposition \ref{fundamental_group}, with $\bar R_4=\emptyset$ since $g_{\hat 4}=1$ holds for each $\G\in G_s^{(4)}$), which implies that the quasi-trisection $\mathcal T (\G,\e)$ associated to such a graph $\Gamma$ is actually a B-trisection, for each permutation $\e \in \mathcal P_4.$
+The existence of a trisection induced by a given gem $\G\in G_s^{(4)}$ of a compact $4$-manifold with empty or connected boundary is not always ensured; however it is possible to establish a combinatorial condition, which, if satisfied by a $5$-colored graph $\G\in G_s^{(4)}$, implies that the quasi-trisection $\mathcal T (\G,\e)$ is actually a B-trisection (and hence a gem-induced trisection), for each cyclic permutation $\e$ of $\Delta_4.$